rust-lang/book/src/ch17-05-traits-for-async.md

 In fact, the `Box` pointer can still move around freely.
 Remember: we care about making sure the data ultimately being referenced stays in its place.
-If a pointer moves around, but the data it points to is in the same place, as in Figure 17-6, there is no potential problem.
-(How you would do this with a `Pin` wrapping a `Box` is more than we will get into in this particular discussion, but it would make for a good exercise!
+If a pointer moves around, but the data it points to is in the same place, as in Figure 17-6, there’s no potential problem.
+(How you would do this with a `Pin` wrapping a `Box` is more than we’ll get into in this particular discussion, but it would make for a good exercise!
 If you look at the docs for the types as well as the `std::pin` module, you might be able to work out how you would do that.)
 The key is that the self-referential type itself cannot move, because it